Satvikkaushal/Git-in-VS-Code/README.md

 # gitInVscode README

-This is the README for your extension "gitInVscode".
+This is the README for this extension "gitInVscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features